 Discovery of Mary’s Belt

-Have you ever held onto a family heirloom or keepsake, or associated an object with a memory of someone, perhaps once owned by an ancestor, family member, close friend, or even a famous person?
+Have you ever held onto a family heirloom or keepsake, or associated an object with a memory of someone, perhaps once owned by an ancestor, family member, close friend, or even someone famous?
 Church relics are similar, but they are more than keepsakes or associations with memories.
 Relics are holy.
 In the Old Testament, we read about the holiness that resides in objects after someone has died.
 Try to imagine the following scenario:

 So Elisha died, and they buried him.
 Now bands of Moabites used to invade the land in the spring of the year.
 And as a man was being buried, lo, a marauding band was seen and the man was cast into the grave of Elisha; and as soon as the man touched the bones of Elisha, he revived, and stood on his feet.
 (II Kings 13:20-21)